Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Flexible Bronchoscopy – a procedure that involves the insertion of a flexible bronchoscope into the airways of the lungs for diagnostic and therapeutic purposes.

-Flowmeter – a device that measures and controls the flow rate of a medical gas.
+Flowmeter – a device that regulates and measures the flow of therapeutic gases to patients, ensuring precise and safe delivery.

 Flow Rate – a measurement of a patient’s maximum speed of inspiration or expiration.